 - School Direct – Salaried Route

 Aimed at those with three or more years’ career experience.
 This experience will normally have been gained since leaving university and does not have to be from an educational setting, although it could be.
-Primarily, the salaried route is designed to career changers.
+Primarily, the salaried route is designed for career changers.

 - School Direct – Training route